In this article, we take you through the most important things to consider when choosing a replacement for Google Hire.

 Candidate scorecards allow you to easily score candidates at any stage of the hiring process based on a pre-defined set of criteria.
 You can collate scores from different hiring team members, then rank candidates based on their overall score for each criteria.

-By automatically advertising jobs to passive candidates where they spend their time online, automated recruitment marketing software means you never have to worry abut whether you’ll get enough good quality applicants.
+By automatically advertising jobs to passive candidates where they spend their time online, programmatic recruiting software (as part of a recruitment marketing platform) means you never have to worry abut whether you’ll get enough good quality applicants.

 Whilst posting to job boards and organic social media pages can help attract active candidates, passive candidates represent 75% of the potential market so having a tool that can help you automatically run low cost digital advertising to this audience is critical if you want to access the whole market and ensure you don’t miss out on the best talent.